caramortati/C2-Beaconing-Wireshark/README.md

 Wireshark is a widely used open source network protocol analyzer that plays a critical role in the Detection and Analysis phases of the Incident Response (IR) lifecycle.
 Wireshark plays a critical role in modern incident response, where the priority is no longer just about identifying malware, but also about understanding attacker behavior.

 #### Why Wireshark is Important in IR:
-- Provides deep packet-level visibility into network communications
+- Provides packet-level visibility into network communications
 - Enables analysts to validate suspicious activity
 - Helps identify command-and-control behavior, data exfiltration, and anomalies
 - Supports rapid triage during security incidents